 Constitutional autonomy enables Michigan’s public universities to be governed in a manner that allows individuals who are well versed in higher education policy issues to make governance decisions for the institutions.
 Constitutional autonomy was first granted to the University of Michigan in 1850.
 As other public universities were created and subsequent constitutions adopted by the people of the State of Michigan, constitutional autonomy was continued as the most effective and appropriate method of governance for the state’s public universities.[i]

 Constitutional autonomy is an essential component of the success of higher education in Michigan.
 While some states have organized their higher education institutions into a centralized, bureaucratic system, and other states have governing boards of higher education, Michigan has successfully maintained the autonomy and independence of each public university.
-The mitigation of excessive state-level bureaucracy permits Michigan’s public universities to be nimble and to govern more expeditiously and efficiently.
+The lack of excessive state-level bureaucracy permits Michigan’s public universities to be nimble and to govern more expeditiously and efficiently.

-Institutional Oversight by Gubernatorial-appointed and Popularly-elected Governing Boards
+Institutional Oversight by Appointed and Elected Governing Boards

 All of the state’s public universities are overseen by governing boards consisting of a diverse array of leaders with expertise and experience in the private and non-profit sectors.
-The governor of Michigan appoints the members of the governing boards of all of the state’s public universities except for those at the University of Michigan, Michigan State University, and Wayne State University, who are elected via statewide popular elections.
+The Governor of Michigan appoints the members of the governing boards of the state’s public universities, except for those at Michigan State University, the University of Michigan, and Wayne State University, who are elected via statewide popular elections.
 Appointed members are also subject to the advice and consent of the Michigan Senate.
 Regardless of the selection process, all governing boards have eight members serving staggered eight-year terms, with the university presidents serving as an ex-officio member of the board.
 Each board carries a popular mandate to govern, whether delegated directly from the citizens or through the Governor.